kingm-cyber/CheckWebsiteAvailability/README.md

 # CheckWebsiteAvailability

-Paste a list of websites to check if they're available.
+Take a list of websites to check if they're current HTTP Status Code.
+Useful for checking a large number of websites to see which ones are available.